rgambee/self-correction-reproduction/README.md

 scholastic metrics like GPA and LSAT score.
 Each entry in the dataset was used to populate a question asking the model whether the student should be admitted to a law school course with limited seats.
-Each question was posed twice, once with the student's race set to Black and once with White, to determine whether race influences the model's decisions.
+Each question was posed twice, once with the student's race set to "Black" and once with "White", to determine whether race influences the model's decisions.

 Here's an example question from this dataset: